Rayveni/blog/articles/project_initiation/project initialisation.md

 -   **Attainable:** The project team agrees the objective is realistic.
 -   **Relevant:** The goal fits the organization’s strategic plan and supports the project charter.
 -   **Time-bound:** The project team documents a date to achieve the goal.
-In this example, your **specific** goal is to attain a  Google Career Certificate.
+In this example, your **specific** goal is to attain a  Career Certificate.
 You can make this goal **attainable** by deciding that you will complete one course per month.
 This goal is **relevant** because it supports your desire to make a career change.
 Finally, you can make this goal **time-bound** by deciding that you will complete the program within six months.

-After defining each of these components, your SMART goal then becomes: Obtain a Google Career Certificate by taking one course per month within the next six months.
+After defining each of these components, your SMART goal then becomes: Obtain a Career Certificate by taking one course per month within the next six months.
 Be specific in your answers.
 For instance, the plant care app SMART goal is:

 -   **Specific:** The team knows what they’re building: an app that helps users care for their plants and reminds them to do so.